Oxen-AI/oxen-release/README.md

 The shift to [Software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35) is happening where we are replacing lines with machine learning models and large datasets.
 Software is already complex, without the complexity of machine learning in the mix.
 We need better tooling to keep track of changes as data and models evolve over time.

-Versioning datasets with `git` or `git lfs` is [slow and painful 😩](Performance.md).
-Git was built over 18 years ago and is optimized for code repositories, not large datasets.
+Versioning datasets used to be [slow and painful 😩](Performance.md).
+Classic version control tools are optimized for code repositories, not large datasets.

 Oxen 🐂 is built from the ground up for speed and can large datasets.
 It is 10-100x faster than using git or other tooling build on top of git.